kvalle/grinder-workshop/README.md

     ./startAgent.sh example/scenario.properties

 When you run this example, Grinder will output some information.
-First there will be some information about what happens during the start-up of Grinder, and possibly a few lines with something like `*sys-package-mgr*: processing new jar`.
+First there will be some information about what happens during the start-up of Grinder, and then some lines of 'hello world' while running the test script.
-Ignore this for now.

-Then the example-test will output some information while running.
 This should look something like the following:

-    > output #0 from worker thread 1
-    > output #0 from worker thread 0
+    > worker thread 2: hello world!
-    > output #1 from worker thread 0
+    > worker thread 0: hello world!
-    > output #1 from worker thread 1
+    > worker thread 1: hello world!
-    > output #2 from worker thread 0
+    > worker thread 3: hello world!
     ...

 When the test has finished running, you can also check that everything is okay by inspection the results that have been stored in the newly created directory `grinder-workshop/log`.